The spiritual life is one of paradox. We see the use of paradox in the bible in verses like Matthew 10:39:

 “And this, the joy of the presence of Jesus, you must be able to give wherever you go.
 But you cannot give what you don’t have.
 That’s why you need a pure heart, a pure heart that you will receive as a fruit of your prayer, as a fruit of your oneness with Christ.
 And a pure heart can see God.
 And if you see God immediately — immediately — you begin to love one another.
 That’s all Jesus came on this earth to give us, that good news: “Love as I have loved you; love one another as I have loved you.”

 In this spiritually packed address Mother Teresa unfolds a beautiful mystery about the spiritual life we need to ponder given our present topic.
 Just as an all loving God extends an overabundance of love for us to experience he also extends an overabundance of forgiveness.
 However, just as being loved means accepting that love from God so does being forgiven require us to accept that forgiveness from God.
 How do we accept the forgiveness and love of God?
-By accepting Jesus the incarnational expression of God’s love and forgiveness.
+By accepting Jesus, the incarnational expression of God’s love and forgiveness.
 Then, as we receive this love and forgiveness we extend it to others.
 Mother Teresa states it very plainly, “You cannot give what you don’t have.”
 When God says he only forgives us as much as we forgive others he’s reminding us any limitations we experience in forgiving exists because we haven’t accepted the abundance of forgiveness he offers.
 To be a forgiving soul I need to understand how completely God has forgiven me.
 This is why it’s important to reflect on our failures.
 We don’t reflect on failures to become spiritual masochists, rather we do so to understand the great love and mercy God extends to us by meeting us in our broken fallen state.
 When we see how far we are from God we appreciate how far he stretches himself to be with us.
 We are deeply loved and deeply forgiven.
 Receiving that gift allows us to forgive ourselves.
-We must forgive ourselves as a result of the great love and forgiveness God pours into us so we can love and forgive others.
+We’ll talk about that more later, but for now understand we must forgive ourselves as a result of the great love and forgiveness God pours into us so we can love and forgive others.

 God is not limiting his forgiveness because we limit ours.
 God is teaching us the manner in which we forgive others is a direct reflection of the manner in which we receive his forgiveness.
 When we ask God to “Forgive us our trespasses as we forgive others” we’re not asking for our reward.
 We’re asking God to help us understand the more forgiving we are toward others is a direct reflection of our acceptance of his forgiveness.
 You cannot give what you do not have; powerful words in relation to love and forgiveness.
 When we have Jesus Christ in our lives and really understand the depth and breadth of that relationship, we can forgive and love abundantly.
 Reflecting on our struggle with forgiveness and love helps us recognize the difficulty we have in receiving love and forgiveness from God.
-We cannot limit the abundant grace of God, we must pour ourselves out to fill ourselves with his love and forgiveness.